Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

 When you share hosting space with hobbyists or spammers/scammers, you’re affected by every bad decision they make with their site.

-Three big reasons to use managed WordPress hosting for your site
+Why managed WordPress hosting is best for your site

 Although no one knows for certain every element of Google’s search results algorithms, there’s evidence that sites are trusted and ranked higher or lower according to the servers they sit on.
 Build in a good neighborhood – not in a hosting ghetto.